International Trademark Law Geekends

-the emergence of movement trademarks. this kind of stuff is traditionally thought of under copyright law (for example, the dance claims against fortnite). but now my moves can be legally protectible source indicator?! [dusts off dance shoes]
+The emergence of movement trademarks. this kind of stuff is traditionally thought of under copyright law (for example, the dance claims against Fortnite).
+But now my moves can be legally protectable source indicator?! [dusts off dance shoes]

-the polarization of trademark law regimes in eastern europe by the eu and russia.
+- The polarization of trademark law regimes in Eastern Europe by the EU and Russia.
+Good stuff.